EyyupAlkis/About/_posts/2022-03-09-Build-Variants.md

 ### Build Variant

-Final math is for build variants is like
+Final math is for build variants is like:

 > build type * product flavor = build variants